mysticswap/mystic-unity-sdk/docs/UnitySDK-Structure-Documentation.md

      * *Create Swap* Button: to activate the SDKPanel_CreateSwap
      * *My Swap* Button: to activate the SDKPanel_MySwaps
      * *All Swap* Button: to activate the SDKPanel_AllSwaps
+     * Panel_ConnectAndShowBalance: basic Wallet interactions to show balance in a Console window (`Debug.Log`) and connect your Wallet with MetaMask.
+       * *Show Balance* Button: show your ETH and WETH balance in the Console window.
+       * *Connect Wallet* Button: connect Wallet with MetaMask provider.
   2. SDKPanel_CreateSwap: contains offer and request panel to create swap between items.
      * Offer Panel: main player side to select their items to be trade.
      * Request Panel: other player side inventory (swap target) which main player select the items to request them.<br>
      *Notes*: there two kind of swaps which are public and private, as mentioned [here](https://docs.withmystic.xyz/swaps-and-marketplace-api/create-swap-offer), you can make a *private* swap by adding the address on Request side, otherwise leave the Request's address blank to make it *public*.
-  3. SDKPanel_BalanceAndConnect: basic Wallet interactions to show balance in a Console window (`Debug.Log`) and connect your Wallet with MetaMask.
-     * Show Balance Button: show your ETH and WETH balance in the Console window.
-     * Connect Wallet Button: connect Wallet with MetaMask provider.
-  4. SDKPanel_MySwaps: retrieve swaps owned by connected address.<br>
+  3. SDKPanel_MySwaps: retrieve swaps owned by connected address.<br>
         On This panel, created swaps panel will be shown just like in https://mysticswap.io/sdk (in *My Swaps* section) to get the experience of accept or cancel swaps in-game, you can also see Accepted or Cancelled swaps.<br>
      ![My Swap Example](assets/images/Tutorial_SwapInGameSample_4.png "Example of My Swaps looks")<br>